5 Key Points for Creating a Unified Customer Experience

 There’s no getting around it, coding and analyzing qualitative customer feedback at scale is a time and labor-intensive task.
 The good news is that there is a plethora of new CX technology that is aimed at reducing this workload so teams can focus on more meaningful work like implementing findings from the data to construct a unified customer experience.

 Chattermill aids this process by using AI to automatically detect sentiments and topics within a piece of customer feedback.
 The information is sorted into categories and given a score based on the level of negative or positive sentiment, which allows data to be quickly processed to reveal trends and insights across platforms.
-Chattermill helps you discover the unknown unknowns that can’t be anticipated in a structured survey where you are pre-empting the customer for specific answers.
+Chattermill helps you discover the unknown unknowns that can’t be anticipated in a structured survey with a questionnaire where you are pre-empting the customer for specific answers.

 By providing these insights within a unified view shared across teams, companies are able to free up valuable employee bandwidth.